-- Prescribe methyldopa 1g stat and 500 mg 8 hourly and phone the district hospital for referral.
-Referral should be the same day or the next day, especially if the patient is ≥ 34 weeks gestation. - At the district hospital, all patients should have an ultrasound assessment of the fetus in respect of gestational age or estimated fetal weight (if no previous dating ultrasound available). - Test for fetal well-being with an umbilical artery Doppler test (if available). - If the baby is viable (≥ 28 weeks), an antenatal CTG should also be carried out and fetal movement charts initiated. - Confirm the diagnosis of mild to moderate pre-eclampsia with a 24 hour protein collection, except if there is persistent proteinuria ≥1+ on the dipsticks. - With confirmed significant proteinuria (≥0.3 g/24 hour or persistent ≥1+), do a platelet count, serum creatinine and serum ALT and LDH.

-If the patient remains stable, she should be managed as an in-patient until 36 weeks, when delivery (induction of labour) is strongly advised.
+- prescribe methyldopa 500 mg eight hourly and phone the district hospital for referral.
+Referral should be the same day or the next day, especially if the patient is > 34 weeks gestation - at the district hospital, all patients should have an ultrasound assessment of the foetus in respect of gestational age or estimated foetal weight (if no previous dating ultrasound available) - test for foetal well-being with an umbilical artery Doppler test (if available) - if the baby is viable (≥ 28 weeks), an antenatal CTG should also be carried out and foetal movement charts initiated - confirm the diagnosis of mild to moderate pre-eclampsia with a 24 hour protein collection, except if there is persistent proteinuria ≥1+ on the dipsticks - with confirmed significant proteinuria (≥0.3 g/24 hour or persistent ≥1+), do a platelet count, serum creatinine and serum ALT and LDH If the patient remains stable, she should be managed as an in-patient until 36 completed weeks, when delivery (induction of labour) is strongly advised.